nchah/wikidata/README.md

 It was managed by Google who in December 2014 said that they will close Freebase and offer its content to Wikidata."
 ```

+Further information on Freebase also available in this repo [nchah/freebase-mql](https://github.com/nchah/freebase-mql).

 ### Class mapping